-To be able to Brakeslide or Extended Brakeslide a position on the control stick known as ESS must be understood.
-ESS stands for Extended Superslide which originally comes from Ocarina of Time but in turn has become useful in many of the 3D Zelda games.
+To perform a Brakeslide or Extended Brakeslide, a position on the control stick known as ESS must be understood.
+ESS stands for "Extended Superslide," which originally comes from Ocarina of Time but has become useful in many of the 3D Zelda games.

-To execute an Extended Brakeslide, first execute a Brakeslide as defined above and then let go of L (target).
-This will make Link turn around and start to decelerate even slower than normal Brakeslide, To perform the best Extended Brakeslide you want to hold L for the least amount of time as possible, as all the time before you let go you are losing your speed at the rate of a normal Brakeslide.
-It is possible to steer Link slightly left by changing from holding ESS-Down to ESS-DownRight and to steer Link slightly right by changing to ESS-DownLeft.
-Furthermore the closest you hold to minimum ESS the better the slide.
+To execute an Extended Brakeslide, execute a Brakeslide as defined above and then let go of L (target).
+This will make Link turn around and start to decelerate even slower than in a normal Brakeslide.
+To perform the longest-lasting Extended Brakeslide, hold L for the least amount of time possible before releasing it, as Link will decelerate at the rate of a normal Brakeslide the entire time L is held.
+It is possible to steer Link slightly left by shifting from ESS-Down to ESS-Down-Right and to steer Link slightly right by shifting to ESS-Down-Left.
+The closer you hold to minimum ESS, the better the slide.

-If you hold ESS-Up when plugging the controller into the console the game will believe true neutral on the control stick to be ESS-Down (due to ESS-Up being the “new” neutral position).
-This makes it significantly easier to execute in RTA and doesn’t even require item buffering, when the controller is in this state you can have your forward momentum, then let go of the control stick and tap L at the same time, this will make it so you are inputting ESS-Down and L.
+When plugging the controller in during gameplay, whatever position is held on the control stick is treated as neutral until the controller is replugged or reset using the GCN combination of X+Y+Start.
+If you hold ESS-Up when plugging the controller into the console, the game will treat an untouched control stick as ESS-Down (due to ESS-Up being the “new” neutral position).
+This makes it significantly easier to execute Brakeslides without buffering: When the controller is in this state and Link is moving forwards, let go of the control stick and tap L at the same time, resulting in inputs of ESS-Down and L.